Provably Protecting Fine-Tuned LLMs from Training Data Extraction while Preserving Utility: Evaluation

 We evaluate the same datasets as \citet{abad2025copyrightprotected}, in addition to a synthesized \emph{Names2IDs} dataset, for a total of four datasets: \emph{MathAbstracts}~\cite{zhang-etal-2025-autonomous} (paper titles and abstracts), \emph{StoryTelling}~\cite{fan-etal-2018-hierarchical} (story topics and stories), \emph{CodeInstructions}~\cite{code_dataset} (instructions and Python solutions), and \emph{Names2IDs} (synthetic names paired with 10-digit IDs).
 For \emph{CodeInstructions} we fine-tune StarCoder-7B~\cite{li2023starcodersourceyou}; for the remaining datasets we use LLaMA2-7B~\cite{touvron2023llama2openfoundation}.

 Unless stated otherwise, we fine-tune two constituent models $p$ and $q$ on disjoint partitions of the training set, using $3000$ examples per partition ($6000$ total), for $50$ epochs to encourage memorization, following \citet{abad2025copyrightprotected}.
-We report utility using next-token accuracy on held-out validation sets (see Appendix~\ref{app:scp_util_bound} for utility degradation bounds of SCP-$\Delta_r$).
-The smoothing parameter is set to $m=10$ by default (see Appendix~\ref{app:m_choice}).
+The smoothing parameter is set to $m=10$ by default (see Appendix~\ref{app:m_choice} on this choice).
 All experiments were conducted on an NVIDIA RTX 6000 GPU with 48\,GB of memory.
 Additional training details are provided in Appendix~\ref{app:training}.

 \paragraph{Compared models.} We compare CP-$\Delta$, CP-$\Delta_{\mathrm{KL}}$~\cite{vyas2023provable}, CP-Fuse~\cite{abad2025copyrightprotected}, CP-$\Delta_r$~\cite{segal2025domba}, and our method SCP-$\Delta_r$.
 We evaluate two variants of SCP-$\Delta_r$: SCP-$\Delta_r$-b uses the pre-fine-tuning model as the base model, while SCP-$\Delta_r$-c uses a constant logits vector as the base model, obtained by averaging the pre-fine-tuning model’s logits over 100 held-out examples.
 As an additional baseline, we report results for \emph{No CP}, which directly uses the model trained on the first partition (i.e., $p$).
 For reference, we report the validation-set results of \emph{No CP}, together with their standard error (STE).